 If you are looking to do this to your infested furniture, then hire a professional to avoid burning down your house.

 The very first solution that you must find in order to get rid of termites for good is to hire a professional.
 This will handle the big infestations.
 However, their preventive measures will wear off eventually and small infestations can begin when this happens.
 For these, there are DIY methods you can do on a regular basis to kill these small amounts of termites such as using helpful bacteria, the sun, and boric acid.
-Use a combination of DIY and professional pest control to make sure that termites are never a problem.
+Use a combination of DIY and professional pest control (check this website)to make sure that termites are never a problem.